-- Apply fixes for HIGH severity vulnerabilities in the next immediate release of TycoAl suite - Apply fixes for LOW and MEDIUM vulnerabilities within one of the next two available releases of TycoAI suite
+- Apply fixes for HIGH severity vulnerabilities in the next immediate release of TycoAI suite - Apply fixes for LOW and MEDIUM vulnerabilities within the next two available releases of TycoAI suite

-Note: The TycoAl suite does not have a back port policy.
+Note: The TycoAI suite does not have a back-port policy.
 Updates are only applied to latest version of the released product.